Charles Ewart: The legend

-The capture of the eagle is one of the most prized honours of the Scots Greys and, in commemoration of this, their cap badge shows the eagle.
+The capture of the eagle is one of the most prized honours of the Royal Scots Greys and, in commemoration of this, their cap badge shows the eagle.
 As with many such incidents, the story of the capture has grown greatly over the years, to the status of a legend; it is often told that the Greys charged the 45th, with the Gordons seizing hold of their stirrup-leathers and carrying themselves along into the fray, crying "Scotland Forever!"
 On the contrary, modern research suggests that there was no charge, but rather a quick walk (commonly used by large cavalry formations to preserve order when speed of arrival is irrelevant) into the advancing French line.
 The rest of the British Army called the Greys The Birdcatchers, as a wry nickname for the eagles capture.

 Throughout the entire Waterloo campaign two French Eagles were captured during battle, both by the Union Brigade in this particular action.
 Ewart was hailed a hero, honoured, and travelled the country giving speeches.
 He was given a commission as an ensign (a second lieutenancy) in the 5th Veteran Battalion in 1816, and left the army when this unit was disbanded in 1821.